 Stay on top of what community influencers are talking about and what the people in those communities are engaging with.

-Understanding how online audiences communicate with your business, your products and services, even issues they might be having and using a consistent voice in your online communications is one of the blocks SEO was built on.
-What PR pros need to understand and utilize is the keywords that the SEO team ID’ed.
+Understanding how online audiences communicate with your business, your products, and services, even issues they might be having, and using a consistent voice in your online communications is one of the blocks SEO was built on.
+What PR pros need to understand and utilize are the keywords that the SEO team ID’ed.